-Officer who killed Texas teen should be arrested, attorney says
+Texas officer involved in fatal shooting of Jordan Edwards has been fired

 Story highlights

-- An officer fired a rifle into a car, killing 15-year-old Jordan Edwards
+- The officer who fired a rifle into a car, killing 15-year-old Jordan Edwards, has been fired

 - Teen's brothers "witnessed firsthand his violent, senseless, murder," Edwards family said in a statement

-(CNN)The family of Texas honor student Jordan Edwards is too distraught to speak about the teen's death -- especially after police admitted Jordan posed no threat to them.

-"They have not been able to speak publicly yet," Edwards family attorney Lee Merritt told HLN on Tuesday.
-"Understandably they want to bury their son, and they're really mourning that tragic loss."
+"The past 67 hours have been challenging for all us," Haber said.
+"My heartfelt condolences to the parents of Jordan Edwards, and we support them in their time of need."

+The officer had been placed on administrative leave but hasn't been charged or arrested in the fatal shooting of the honor student.

-A day earlier, the Balch Springs police chief admitted he "misspoke" when he said the car Jordan was riding in Saturday night was moving "aggressively" toward police -- leading one officer to fire his rifle toward the car.
+The officer's firing comes a day after the Balch Springs police chief admitted he "misspoke" when he said the car Jordan was riding in Saturday night was moving "aggressively" toward police -- leading one officer to fire his rifle toward the car.

-On Monday, Police Chief Jonathan Haber said body camera footage showed the car was driving forward, away from the officers -- not reversing toward them.
+On Monday, Haber said body camera footage showed the car was driving forward, away from the officers -- not reversing toward them.

 "I take responsibility for that," Haber said.
 He added that the officer's behavior "did not meet our core values."

-The Edwards family attorney praised the police chief for owning up to his mistake.
+The Edwards family attorney has praised the police chief for owning up to his mistake.

-"Before the chief made the retraction of the statement, he stopped by and he spoke with the family," Merritt said.
+"Before the chief made the retraction of the statement, he stopped by and he spoke with the family," Edwards family attorney Lee Merritt told HLN on Tuesday.
 "I give him much respect for being brave enough to do that on a national platform.
 It may be embarrassing, but we need to change the culture (so) our officers don't cover up."

 'A loving child'